Full Time Professor, Lead PKI Instructor, CISSP, CEH/ Q/EH, ESCA/ Q/SA, Q/PTL, CHFI/ Q/FE, Q/ND, ISO 27001 Lead Auditor, Grant Officer.

 Gale Pomper has over 25 years of experience installing and designing computer networks.
 She holds numerous certifications from Microsoft, Novell, and CompTIA, including Server+, MCT, MCSE, MCTS for SharePoint , and MCTS and EMA for Exchange 2007.
 She is the principal author for an exam guide for Windows 2000 Active Directory published in December 2001, and a contributing author for Windows XP Power Pack published in March 2003.
 For the past 15 years, Gale has been an independent consultant providing network design services, customized training, and SharePoint implementation services.
 In 2007, Ms. Pomper took a position working for the Department of Defense as a Global Exploitation and Vulnerability Analyst and is currently a Program Director for her office.
 She is a CISSP.

-Metka is a highly repected Wireless instructor who is a gifted presenter, She is known for her wit and broad wireless & security technical expertise.
-She holds over multiple technical certifications including a CISSP, Q/SA CWNE.
+SU is seeking a highly repected Wireless instructor who is a gifted presenter, known for their wit and broad wireless & security technical expertise.

 Some security engagements that David has been involved with include Microsoft, Intel, GM, Ford, Best Buy, Target, CAT, State Farm, Eli Lilly, Cummins, Wellpoint, United Healthcare and the largest financial institutions.
 These engagements have included but not limited to IPS, DDoS, PKI, 802.1x/Radius Control Planes, Firewall, Botnet Filtering, Security Posture Audit & Assessments.

 David has been instructing for clients, internal Cisco and at external conferences like Secure360 for the last 10 years.
 He brings real-world examples and experiences to the classroom often discussing what he can in detail for your information analysis.